If you’re ever in a place where you feel like you’re failing at parenting, you need to know that you aren’t, and find the positives in your efforts.

 What makes you happy when you reflect on the last year?
 What are your successes, objectives you’ve met, and decisions you’ve made for the betterment of yourself, your children, your marriage, or your family?

-This isn’t about being flawless.
+This isn’t about being perfect.
 It’s all about figuring out what you want to keep doing.
 These are the things you want to keep trying for, objectives you’d like to reach or complete, even if you haven’t mastered them yet.
+And please, remember not to compare yourself with other internet parents.
+Nothing is ever what it seems online.

 Here are several examples: